gregone/todomvc-ember-cli/README.md

 # Todomvc-ember-cli

-The TodoMVC app, rebuilt with Emeber-CLI.
+The TodoMVC app, rebuilt with Ember-CLI, using a [localForage Adapter ](https://github.com/genkgo/ember-localforage-adapter).

 **Note**: This is still WIP, and far from perfect...